thalextech/thalex_py/README.md

 See [this guide](https://thalex.com/blog/how-to-run-a-thalex-bot-on-aws)
 about how you can get a bot up and running in the cloud.

-# NFA, your warrany is void
+# NFA, your warranty is void

 Feel free to use this library however you want, just remember that nothing is financial advice here and nothing comes with warranty.